Stress–strain curve: Classification

-It is possible to distinguish some common characteristics among the stress–strain curves of various groups of materials and, on this basis, to divide materials into two broad categories; namely, the ductile materials and the brittle materials.
+Some common characteristics among the stress–strain curves can be distinguished with various groups of materials and, on this basis, to divide materials into two broad categories; namely, the ductile materials and the brittle materials.

 Ductile materials

 Ductile materials, including structural steel and many other metals, are characterized by their ability to yield at normal temperatures.
-For example, low carbon steel generally exhibits a very linear stress–strain relationship up to a well defined yield point.
+For example, low-carbon steel generally exhibits a very linear stress–strain relationship up to a well-defined yield point.
 The linear portion of the curve is the elastic region, and the slope of this region is the modulus of elasticity or Young's modulus.
 Plastic flow initiates at the upper yield point and continues at the lower yield point.

 The appearance of the upper yield point is associated with the pinning of dislocations in the system.
 Permanent deformation occurs once dislocations are forced to move past pinning points.
 Initially, this permanent deformation is non-uniformly distributed along the sample.
 During this process, dislocations escape from Cottrell atmospheres within the material.
 The resulting slip bands appear at the lower yield point and propagate along the gauge length, at constant stress, until the Lüders strain is reached, and deformation becomes uniform.

 Beyond the Lüders strain, the stress increases due to strain hardening until it reaches the ultimate tensile stress.
 During this stage, the cross-sectional area decreases uniformly along the gauge length, due to the incompressibility of plastic flow (not because of the Poisson effect, which is an elastic phenomenon).
 Then a process of necking begins, which ends in a 'cup and cone' fracture characteristic of ductile materials.

 The appearance of necking in ductile materials is associated with geometrical instability in the system.
 Due to the natural inhomogeneity of the material, it is common to find some regions with small inclusions or porosity, within the material or on its surface, where strain will concentrate, leading to a local reduction in cross-sectional area.
 For strain less than the ultimate tensile strain, the increase of work-hardening rate in this region will be greater than the area reduction rate, thereby make this region harder to deform than others, so that the instability will be removed, i.e. the material increases in homogeneity before reaching the ultimate strain.
 However, beyond this, the work hardening rate will decrease, such that a region with smaller area is weaker than nearby regions, therefore reduction in area will concentrate in this region and the neck will become more and more pronounced until fracture.
 After the neck has formed in the material, further plastic deformation is concentrated in the neck while the remainder of the material undergoes elastic contraction owing to the decrease in tensile force.

 The stress–strain curve for a ductile material can be approximated using the Ramberg–Osgood equation.
 This equation is straightforward to implement, and only requires the material's yield strength, ultimate strength, elastic modulus, and percent elongation.